Testing the assumptions of the Effective Field Theory of Large-Scale Structure: Results with Gaussian smoothing

-In this Appendix, we show the measured EFT coefficients and the power spectrum results for Gaussian smoothing.
-As pointed out in Section \ref{sec:fit_to_sims}, the primary difference between the two smoothing kernels is that the Gaussian kernel allows modes with $k > \Lambda$ to be non-zero.
 In Figure~\ref{fig:ctot2_ev_gauss}, we show the time evolution of the estimated $c_{\mathrm{tot}}^{2}$ for four top-down estimators, analogous to Figure \ref{fig:ctot2_ev_sharp}.
 We notice the same general behaviour as in the sharp case, viz. that $c_{\mathrm{tot}}^{2}$ increases linearly until the first shell crossing, reaches a maximum around $a\approx2$, then decreases with increasing $a$.
 However, there are two main differences from the sharp case: one, the estimators have a larger variation among them, and two, the value of $c_{\mathrm{tot}}^{2}$ plateaus after an initial decrease post the first shell crossing, then shows a slight increase at very late times.

 The time evolution of $\alpha_{c}$ is shown in Figure \ref{fig:alpha_c_gauss} for the bottom-up (dashed lines) and top-down (solid line) estimators.
 As in the corresponding sharp-cutoff plot (Figure \ref{fig:alpha_c_sharp}), the top-down estimators are in rough agreement with each other and with the bottom-up estimator.
 However, there is larger variation among them compared to the sharp case, consistent with the observed behaviour of $c_{\mathrm{tot}}^{2}$.